LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 policy.
 Under the CUDA/HIP nomenclature, teams correspond to blocks while, in SYCL, nomenclature teams correspond to workgroups.

-In a host execution environment teams and thread parameters in the ``RAJA::LaunchParams`` struct have no effect in execution and may be omitted if only running on the host.
+In a host execution environment, team and thread parameters in the ``RAJA::LaunchParams`` struct have no effect in execution and may be omitted if only running on the host.